Udinanon/StereoVR/README.md

 The `:integrate()` overrides the draw, loads and overrides callbacks as needed.

-`:init(mode, fov, ipd)` has three parameters:
+`:init(mode, fov, ipd, focus_distance)` has three parameters:
 - `mode`, a string, either `stereo` or `3d`, selecting if side-by-side or red-cyan, respectively
 - `fov`, the FOV of the virtual cameras used
 - `ipd` the simulated Interpupillary distance
+- `focus_distance` the distance at which the virtual eyes focus, tune to regulate depth effect

 If launched in an Android device its entirely skipped, while it should correctly modify only the `mirror` callback if using as PCVR.